duxsco/gentoo-installation/README.md

 ## Customise SystemRescueCD ISO

-Before mounting and chrooting, download and customise the SystemRescueCD .iso file, while we are still on SystemRescueCD.
+Before mounting and chrooting, download and customise the SystemRescueCD .iso file, while we are still on SystemRescueCD and not in chroot.

 Import Gnupg public key: